 To facilitate higher performance data transfer, the use of balanced CMOS active drivers for critical signals (Data, HostAck, HostClk, PeriphAck, PeriphClk) are used ECP Mode.
 Because the use of active drivers can present compatibility problems in Compatible Mode (the control signals, by tradition, are specified as open-collector), the drivers are dynamically changed from open-collector to totem-pole.
-The timing for the dynamic driver change is specified in then IEEE 1284 Extended Capabilities Port Protocol and ISA Interface Standard, Rev. 1.14, July 14, 1993, available from Microsoft.
-The dynamic driver change must be implemented properly to prevent glitching the outputs.
+The timing for the dynamic driver change 1284 Extended specified in the IEEE Protocol Capabilities Port and ISA change must be implemented properly to prevent glitching the outputs.